 One photo is of the Fourth Street home where Eugene was born and where the parents’ grocery business was started.
 The Debs family grew to include two boys and four girls, all shown in one photo.
 Theodore was ten years younger than his famous brother and became Eugene’s lifelong personal secretary, campaign manager, and personal confidant.
 The Foundation has established a Theodore Debs Distinguished Service Award in recognition of Theodore’s valuable contribution to Eugene’s work.
 The photo on the table shows Debs with his niece, Marguerite Debs (later Marguerite Debs Cooper), Theodore’s daughter.
 Marguerite was most helpful to the Foundation in the renovation and furnishing of this museum.
 She died at age 94 in late 1987.

 This mahogany dining suite was owned by Kate and Eugene, The pieces fit the dimensions of the room as though made to specification.
 Donated in 1985 by a distant relative, the furniture was transported here from Corpus Christi, Texas and refinished.
 The Debses’ complete set of Haviland china has also been restored to the home.
 The unique case above the fireplace contains the original glass.
-The cobalt blue porcelain tile in the fireplace was imported from Italy.
 In presidential campaigns, Debs’ opponents criticized such affluence in the home of a spokesman of the working class.
-At the time the house was built, Debs was Grand Secretary of the Brotherhood of Locomotive Firemen and editor of its Magazine, an important but not high-paying job.
-Kate came from a higher social background than Eugene and had a taste for fine furnishings.
-It was her inheritance from an aunt which helped them afford this fine home.
+At the time the house was built, Debs was employed as Grand Secretary of the Brotherhood of Locomotive Firemen and editor of the union’s Magazine.
+A high-ranking official with an annual salary of $3,000 (roughly $80,000 today), Debs could afford a comfortable home for his family.
+Debs spent an era marked by inequality fighting to make dignified life a reality for all.

 None of the original kitchen furnishings have been preserved, but the room is filled with important memorabilia from Debs’ early years.
 On your left as you enter is a photo of Debs at age 14 (bottom far left) on his first job in the paint shop of the TH&IRR, although he rapidly graduated to fireman.
 The “For Rent” sign was painted by Eugene, who as a young man did such work as favors for friends.
 The center table is from the parents’ home, and many of the items displayed on the counter and elsewhere are from their grocery store or their home.
 A photo on the buffet shows the grocery store after it was moved to Wabash Avenue.
 The family lived in the rear of the store.
 Above the clock is the original charter of the Vigo Lodge of the Brotherhood of Locomotive Firemen.
 Debs joined this union as a charter member at age 19 and was immediately named secretary.
 He soon rose to national leadership in this organization as its Grand Secretary and Treasurer and editor of the BLF Magazine.
 Debs’ writing and speaking skills and tireless efforts increased union membership and made him a prominent figure in the American labor movement at that time.
 The glass case contains memorabilia relating to Debs’ work with this early craft union as well as mementos from his two terms as City Clerk of Terre Haute (beginning at age 24) and his term as a Democrat in the Indiana General Assembly (age 30).